yobasystems/alpine-nginx/README.md

     * 9 MB and only 4 layers
     * 18 MB and only 5 layers :git version
     * 8 MB and 4 layers armhf version
+    * 16 MB and 5 layers armhf-git version
   * Memory usage is minimal on a simple install
   * Auto git clone from repo with yobasystems/alpine-nginx:git docker image tag
   * Armv7 (armhf) version with ```:armhf``` tag